-Japan’s leader slammed over ‘stay home’ shutdown tweet
+Japan’s leader slammed over ‘stay home’ coronavirus tweet

 “You cannot see your friends or organize drinking parties, but your actions are surely saving many lives,” says the video’s written message.
 “Everyone please cooperate.”

-The sight of Abe, heir to a wealthy political dynasty, in such genteel surroundings hasn’t resonated with families being asked to stay cooped up in cramped apartments and with workers still having to commute since many Japanese companies have been slow to switch to remote work.
+The sight of Abe, heir to a wealthy political dynasty, in such genteel surroundings hasn’t resonated well with families being asked to stay cooped up in cramped apartments and with workers still having to commute, since many Japanese companies have been slow to switch to remote work.
 Some people have lost their jobs or had their salaries cut.

 “An elegant tweet despite a national crisis,” blared a headline in the Nikkan Sports tabloid.
 “Abe the aristocrat!!”

-Many on Twitter mocked Abe with their own satirical versions of his poses, including one who did so in the nude, “stay home” messages written in marker on his bare chest and tummy, his privates camouflaged with props including a Chinese lion dance head he cuddled as if it was his pet.
+Many on Twitter mocked Abe with their own satirical versions of his poses, including one person who did so in the nude with “stay home” messages written in marker on his bare chest and tummy, his privates camouflaged with props including a Chinese lion dance head he cuddled as if it was a pet.

 “Who does he think he is?” said one commentator.
 “He is so out of touch.”